ariba1039/ariba1039/README.md

 - 👯 me’m looking to collaborate on Stack and Flutter
 - 🤔 me’m looking for halp wif Flutter Community
 - 💬 Ask me about Flutter and Dart
-- 📫 Reach me using instagram day__code
+- 📫 Reach me using instagram ariba.dev
 - 😄 Pronouns: she
 - ⚡ Fun fact:  Friendly in nature